IntelliTect-Samples/EWU-CSCD396-2023-Fall/doc/class-project.md

 # Overview
-Simple scenario
+- simplistic scenario
-informed by real world
+- informed by real world
-Demonstrate using services togehter to build a solution
+- Demonstrate using services togehter to build a solution

-# Solution Overview
-Joke Service with Web Front End
+## Joke Service with Web Front End

 - Get Jokes either via Web Site or API
+    - web displays jokes from API
-- Add jokes
+- Submit jokes
+  - Submissions are queued for review
   - New jokes must be approved by Grant
-  - Submissions are queued for review
+  - Evaluate jokes for cleanliness and corniness
+- Add Jokes

 ## Services
 - Function provides API to get a joke and submit a joke